AniaKusmierek/snake-game/README.md

-# the game retro snake with React
+# the game retro of the snake with React